-On this page you will find links to various writing tools - style guide, glossaries and other resources.
+On this page, you will find links to writing tools such as the SLU style guide, glossaries and other resources.
 If you have any suggestions for other useful tools you think should be added, please email the language coordinator.

 Style guide and other writing tools

-According to the Swedish Language Act from 2009, the languae of the public sector is to be "cultivated, simple and comprehensible".
+According to the Swedish Language Act from 2009, the language of the public sector is to be "cultivated, simple and comprehensible".

 Make sure your writing is simple and comprehensible by adapting it to your intended readers and applying the principles of plain language.
 For cultivated language, follow the stylistic rules and recommendations in the SLU style guide and other guidelines.

 A consistent style is important.
 It facilitates communication and ensures that we speak with "one voice" when we write.
 Just like we have a visual identity, described in the brand manual, that specifies which colours and fonts to use, we have a style guide that describes what choices to make when it comes to style.

 - EASE Guidelines for Authors and Translators of Scientific Articles to Be Published in English, guidelines on everything from ambiguity to simplicity from the European Association of Science Editors.

 - Writing science in plain English, 30-minute video on 12 plain language rules for science writers.
 From Conservation Evidence at the University of Cambridge.

 - Elements of Style by William Strunk, a classic reference book for writers.